 - " Community Resources

-- " Professional Services

-- " ConfidentialDevelopmentalScreenings
+- " Connections to early care and education programs

-- " Child CareOpportunities - " Parent/Caregiver Resources
+- " Parent/Caregiver Resources

 Parenting isn't easy.
-EPEL is here to help you find support, resources, and early childhood programs for you and your family.
+EPEL is here to help you find support,

+resources, and early childhood programs for you and your family.

 Call our toll-free 844-KID-INFO line to speak to someone in English or Spanish to answer your questions.